 The Office of Behavioral Health regularly offers trainings for those involved with Preadmission Screening and Resident Review (PASRR) Process.

 We are meeting with community members across the state to help answer these questions: What’s working?
 What might work even better?
 Which groups are we helping?
 Which groups might we be missing?
 What challenges do you see in the future?
 Be a part of the conversation, attend a meeting in October near you!

 Colorado Crisis Services recently entered into a partnership with the Department of Agriculture, Colorado State University, the Farm Bureau and the Rocky Mountain Farmers Union to spread the word about crisis services to agricultural communities.

-Every year, in recognition of September as National Recovery Month, the Office of Behavioral Health hosts a community research forum.
-This year’s forum, “Supported Education: Where We Have Been and Where We are Going,” will be held on Sept.
-21 from 8:30 a.m. to 12 p.m. at the Colorado Mental Health Institute at Fort Logan, 3550 West Oxford Avenue, Denver.
-Registration begins at 8 a.m.
+In honor of October as National Substance Abuse Prevention Month, the Office of Behavioral Health will host a community research forum on the theme of “Prevention” to be held on October 19th from 8:00 a.m. to 12 p.m. at the Colorado Mental Health Institute at Fort Logan.

 Senate Bill 17-207 introduced new language intended to divert individuals with behavioral health disorders from entering the criminal justice system.
 This legislation included changes to Section 27-65-105, C.R.S., including the creation of a new involuntary transportation of immediate screening hold.
 This new involuntary transportation hold: